-The ruins of the manor house seems stranded in a field, but as you approach the site down a sloping path you realise that you are crossing the remains of a lage moat, now completely filled in.
-When freshly built Weeting Castle must have been a impressive site indeed.
+The ruins of the manor house seem stranded in a field, but as you approach the site down a sloping path you realise that you are crossing the remains of a large moat, now completely filled in.
+When freshly built Weeting Castle must have been an impressive sight indeed.

 The site is not well signposted from surrounding roads, but if you head for the parish church of St Mary you will easily find the castle ruins.
 The proximity of the church is no accident; ecclesiastical and secular power were closely intertwined in the medieval period.

 English Heritage calls Weeting Castle 'a rare surviving example of a high status 12th-century manor house built in stone'.

 Attraction Type: Castle

 Location: Off the B1106 2 miles north of Brandon.
 Open access site.

 English Heritage - see also: English Heritage memberships (official website)